Run request using webhook

 You can call the webhook and run the request from an Airtable automation.
 This means you can run the request when a record is updated, a form is submitted, a record matches a condition or any other Automation trigger.

-- Create an automation with the trigger you want, e.g. When a record is updated.
+• Create an Airtable automation with the trigger you want, e.g. When a record is updated.

 await fetch(`YOUR_WEBHOOK_URL`);

-If you want to run the request from an Automation for only one record:
+You can run the request from an Airtable automation for only one record by setting the record_id parameter.

 await fetch(`YOUR_WEBHOOK_URL?record_id=${input.config().record_id}`)